 NS1 in New York offers a range of managed DNS solutions across a worldwide anycast network of servers, featuring intelligent real-time traffic routing and a full security suite.

-Akamai offers Fast DNS, a managed DNS touting high availability and strong DDoS protection, deployable as a primary or secondary DNS solution.
+Akamai Edge DNS is a managed DNS touting high availability and strong DDoS protection, deployable as a primary or secondary DNS solution.

 CDNetworks offers their managed Cloud DNS service providing DNS protection against spoofing and cache poisoning, and high availability of web applications.

 Men&Mice headquartered in Kopavogur address three core network services — DNS, DHCP and IP address management, also known as DDI.
 Their focus is on making complex and heavy networks simple and flexible.
 Micetro (DNS, DHCP and IPAM) is an overlay network management solution that supports…